 - Whether that piece of equipment has or is currently operated on a Master Plan project.
 For equipment that has been removed, the date of removal is recorded if known.
 This portion of the database is currently undergoing reconciliation with the results of the airfield equipment inventory. - For equipment operating under a 20-day exemption, the date the equipment was placed on the airfield and the date removed.
-For more discussion on 20-day exemption status, please refer to the Task 4 Section of this report; - Each piece of equipment's compatibility with both off-road and on-road Verified Diesel Emission Control Systems available at the time the equipment was originally submitted by the owner for review by project management staff.
+For more discussion on 20-day exemption status, please refer to the Task 4 Section of this report; - Each piece of equipment's compatibility with both off-road and on-road Verified Diesel Emission Control Systems available at the time the equipment was originally submitted by the owner for review by environmental monitor staff.

-During the period ending December 31, 2013, 89 pieces of construction equipment associated with the Taxilane T Project were assessed - the results of this assessment are included in the following Sections of this Report.
+During the period ending December 31, 2014, a total of approximately 588 pieces of construction equipment associated with the Tom Bradley International Terminal Renovation - East Aprons, Taxiway T Phase 1, WAMA, and Qantas Hangar projects were assessed - the results of this assessment are included in the following Sections of this Report.